 Edit wp-config.php to add the following code (PHP 5.6+ required), updating the arguments as appropriate for your situation.
 Then, view Appearance > Theme License and Settings > Church Content > Licenses to confirm that it is active.
 Note that with your username provided in the code, Agency Mode will not appear fully active to you in order that you can manage the license normally.

-Note: Agency Mode will work for our Pro add-on and ChurchThemes.com themes.
-It will not have affect on third-party theme license screens and notices.
+This code must be placed above the require_once ABSPATH . ‘wp-settings.php’; line or it will have no effect.
+Agency Mode will work for our Pro add-on and ChurchThemes.com themes.
+It will not work on third-party theme license screens and notices.